mrbatty/l4d2_launcher_commands/README.md

 I have spent WAY TOO MANY HOURS experimenting with launcher cvars, enjoy.

   Pretty much all of these cvar changes will be displayed in versus.

+  For the dummies that keep asking, NO, these are not cheats and you cannot get VAC banned for changing these values, they are not locked cheat cvars.

 INSTRUCTIONS: